Westerface/software-design-vu/docs/assignment2.md

 ##### Main features

 ***Text Highlighter:***\
-We are using the `RSyntaxTextArea` which provide us with a lot of nice options: default language, color theme, syntax highlight, etc, If we have enough time we can also include the auto complete feature.
-This feature is an extention that is provided by different library that extends the `RSyntaxTextArea`.
+We are using the `RSyntaxTextArea` which provides us with a lot of nice options: default language, color theme, syntax highlight, etc. If we have enough time we can also include the autocomplete feature.
+This feature is an extension that is provided by a different library that extends the `RSyntaxTextArea`.

 ***JSON Parsing:***\
-Instead of DataBase we decided to use a JSON files to keep our data.
-Using teh library Gson.
-We are using an instance from this library to read the `JSON` files and to parse the existing objects in the system back to `JSON`, The library give us teh flexibility to set any type of list object we desire and will translate the items accordingly.
-In combination with the local file reader/writer we are able to read/write the files that will hold the data for the snippets/settings.
+Instead of DataBase, we decided to use JSON files to keep our data.
+Using the library Gson.
+We are using an instance from this library to read the `JSON` files and to parse the existing objects in the system back to `JSON`, The library gives us the flexibility to set any type of list object we desire and will translate the items accordingly.
+In combination with the local file reader/writer, we are able to read/write the files that will hold the data for the snippets/settings.

 ***GUI Implementation***\
-For the GUI implementation we decided to go with `SWING`. \
+For the GUI implementation, we decided to go with `SWING`. \
-Since we will have three main views we split the GUI in three forms.
+Since we will have three main views we split the GUI into three forms.
 Every form contains the needed components mentioned in the class-diagram.
-All of teh GUI classes have an instance to the `GlobalsView`.
-This "connection" will provide teh Views to create, style etc. and also use its functions.
-Every View class has an `JPanel` called `mainPanel`.
+All of the GUI classes have an instance to the `GlobalsView`.
+This "connection" will provide the Views to create, style, etc. and also use its functions.
+Every View class has a `JPanel` called `mainPanel`.
 This panel is used every time the user is changing the screen.
 The `State` is calling this `mainPanel` and replacing the current `mainPanel` with the requested one.
-Moreover, the `currentState` in the `Globals` class will be the variable telling us were the application is at the moment.
+Moreover, the `currentState` in the `Globals` class will be the variable telling us where the application is at the moment.

 ***State, Globals, GlobalsViews***\
-After some discussion we decided to crate this classes as our "helpers".
+After some discussion, we decided to create these classes as our "helpers".
 The classes are crucial for our application. \
 `State` class is changing the state and screen of the application.
 (The class is explained in GUI Implementation part)

 The `Globals` and `GlobalsView` are the classed that provide and control the data for the whole system.
-In `Globals` we can get and use the data from the `settings,json` and `snippets,json` files.
-Using this classes we will gain access to a single instance if teh `settingsParser` and `snippetParser`.
+In `Globals` we can get and use the data from the `settings.json` and `snippets.json` files.
+Using these classes we will gain access to a single instance if the `settingsParser` and `snippetParser`.
 Furthermore, the `Globals` also contains a `SnippetHelper` that will complete the snippet manipulation requests.
 ***
 The main fail of the application is located in:\
 /src/main/java/Main.java